-As you consider the future needs for ARS, we emphasize that the funding increase provided in FY 2019 brings the agency's budget slightly above the FY 2010 funding level when adjusted for inflation.
-Therefore, we recommend \$1.821 billion for FY 2020, which would provide an increase of

-\$84 million or 5 percent to support all four national program areas, including animal production and protection, and include funding for standup activities of the new National Bio and Agro-Defense Facility (NBAF).
+Therefore, as you consider the future needs for programs and facilities within the subcommittee's jurisdiction, we ask that you increase support for the ARS.
+The AAC supports the Friends of ARS Coalition's recommendation of \$1.789 billion in top-line funding for ARS in FY 2021, which represents a \$182.9 million increase over FY 2020.
+This total would provide a 5% increase (\$80 million) to support all four national program areas and includes \$102.6 million in funding to meet the needs of the National Bio and Agro-Defense Facility (NBAF), which is soon to be completed.
 AAC urges ARS to concentrate on strengthening food security through feed efficiency, energetic efficiency, reproduction; One Health including new approaches to development of a vaccine bank/stockpile for Foot and Mouth Disease (FMD), African Swine Fever (ASF), and Avian Influenza (AI); research on novel technologies to detect, manage and eliminate foreign livestock pests and other devastating animal diseases, understanding and controlling zoonoses with an emphasis on food safety and improving animal health through feed; stewardship with a focus on flow of nutrients and other potential pollutants from animal production systems; estimation and reduction of greenhouse gas production; and impacts of housing systems on animal well-being.